In This Article Expand or collapse the "in this article" section Censorship

 • Thomas, Donald Serrell.
 A Long Time Burning: The History of Literary Censorship in England.
 New York: Praeger, 1969.

-A history of literary censorship in England that reflects the transformation in the motives for censorship, from political into the 18th century, to blasphemy for the remainder of that century, and then to obscene libel and sexual morality in the 19th century.
-The study concludes with a brief consideration of censorship in the 18th century.
-A solid, if slightly outdated, overview of the subject.
+A history of literary censorship in England that reflects the transformation in the motives for censorship, from political beginnings into the eighteenth century, to blasphemy for the remainder of that century, and then to obscene libel and sexual morality in the nineteenth century.
+The study concludes with a brief consideration of censorship in the twentieth century.
+A respectable, if slightly outdated, overview of the subject.

 back to top